Women's Health: Readings On Social, Economic, And Political Issues

 Community Participation for Transformative Action on Women’s, Children’s, and Adolescents’ Health by Cicely Marston, Rachael Hinton, Stuart Kean, Sushil Baral, Arti Ahuja, Anthony Costello, and Anayda Portela

-Cultural Humility versus Cultural Competence: A Critical Distinction in Defining Physician Training Outcomes in Multicultural Education by Melanie Tervalon and Jann Murray-García
+Cultural Humility Versus Cultural Competence: A Critical Distinction in Defining Physician Training Outcomes in Multicultural Education by Melanie Tervalon and Jann Murray-Garcia

-Chapter 3: Sex, Gender Roles, and Image
+Chapter 3: Sex, Gender Roles, and Images

 Sexing the X: How the X Became the “Female Chromosome” by Sarah Richardson